Who Is This Credit Card Best For?

 Most benefits are best for United travelers

-- Very valuable miles: The latest Balance research shows United’s frequent flyer miles are worth an average 2.16 cents each when used for flights, the most for any major U.S. airline card.
+- Very valuable miles: The latest Balance research shows United’s frequent flyer miles are worth an average 2.28 cents each when used for flights, the second-most for any major U.S. airline card.

 - Lots of redemption options: Yes, you can redeem miles for airline tickets.
 But you can also use your miles to buy gear from Apple, car rentals, event tickets, cruises, and lots more.
 Flights are the best use of your miles, but it’s nice to know you have options.